 What is earned value management?

-Put simply, earned value management is a technique that aims at tracking the performance of a project.
-As such, the baseline of the project is essential to measure progress against it.
+Put simply, earned value management is a technique for tracking a project’s performance.
+As such, the project’s baseline is used for measuring progress against it.
 Using EVM brings visibility and ensures that a project is on track and on budget.
 There are several techniques of EVM.
-The choice of technique depends on the project and what it aims to achieve.
-For example, earned value analysis, also referred to as EVA, is a quantitative approach to EVM.
+The choice of technique depends on the project and its aims.
+For example, earned value analysis (EVA) is a quantitative approach to EVM.
 To evaluate assignments, project managers use earned value management systems (EVMS).
-These are tools and templates that measure the performance of projects.
+These are tools and templates for measuring project performance.

 Benefits of earned value management

 There are many benefits to EVM.
-Here is a snapshot of those:
+Some of the potential benefits include:

-- Shed light on what is unknown at the beginning of the project.
+- Clarify what is unknown at the beginning of the project

-- Create benchmarks for comparisons with project baseline.
+- Create benchmarks for comparisons with the project baseline

-- Support project adjustments, such as the allocation of more resources, adjustment of the budget or simply a readjustment of expectations
+- Support project adjustments, such as the allocation of more resources, budget or project expectations

-- Get increased visibility of the project status and its performance versus the plan.
+- Get increased visibility of the project status and its performance compared to the project plan

-Earned value management should be used by all project managers as it is a powerful tool to predict the results of a project and thus take action.
+Earned value management is commonly used by project managers because it is a powerful tool for predicting project results and taking action.

 Earned value management concept and calculations

-There are some core concepts to earned value management and they go with some associated calculations.
+There are some core concepts in earned value management, and they come with associated calculations.
 Here’s an overview of those concepts.

-The planned value is set before the project starts.
+The planned value (PV) is set before the project starts.
 It is a prediction of where the project should be at a defined time.
-It defines the progress of the project based on the schedule and cost estimation.
-To calculate the planned value, project managers should do the following:
+It defines the project’s progress based on the schedule and cost estimates.
+To calculate the planned value, the formula is:

 PV =% of project completed * project budget

-The actual cost, as its name states, is the cost of the work delivered during a specific time.
+The actual cost (AC) is the cost of the work delivered during a specific time.
 Knowing the actual cost is straightforward.
-Project managers should use the following methodology to know the project AC:
+The project AC = actual costs to date.

-The earned value of a project is the value of the work that has been completed up to a certain date.
-It is the sum of the budget from its start and up to a defined date.
-To calculate the earned value, do the following:
+The earned value (EV) of a project is the value of the work that has been completed up to a certain date.
+It is the sum of the budget from project inception up to a defined date.
+To calculate the earned value, use the following formula:

 EV =% of completed work * budget at completion